 Having the right cold weather gear can make the difference between getting in some amazing sessions and progressing, or making excuses and cutting sessions short.
 It is amazing how much suits have progressed in the past 5 years.
 Super stretchy, warm, and amazingly light weight.
-Our advice, don't skimp, the better more expensive suits are warmer, more flexible and will let you ride longer without feeling cold.
-It is one if not the only item you will buy that will be used for the next 5 years or more.
-Staying comfortably warm and being able to move makes it so much more fun.
+Our advice: don't skimp.
+The better more expensive suits are warmer, more flexible, have better seams, are made from higher quality materials, and will let you ride longer without feeling cold.
+It is one if not the only item you will buy that can be used year after year.
+Staying comfortably warm and being able to move makes kite sessions so much more fun.
 With today's wetsuit technology you truly can ride in extremely cold weather for hours and have a blast.

-Click here to check out the full selection of wetsuits and accessories
+Click here to check out the full selection of wetsuits

 Cool Water Wetsuits

-|These suits are super stretchy and are normally in the 3/2mm thickness.
+For water temperatures roughly in the range from 54 to 64 degrees, we would recommend a 3/2mm or 4/3mm wetsuit.
 If you live in the Southern US this will be the only suit you really need unless you plan on riding in those few days when the air temperature drops into the low 50's or below.
-Ankle vents were introduced a couple years ago to keep water from building up in your ankles from the constant spray while kiteboarding and they are great for keeping this annoying problem from happening.
-The 3-quarter leg suits really solve this problem by cutting the leg off right below the knee.
-If you really don't plan on kiteboarding much after the air drops below 60 degrees or so, less expensive suits will work fine.
+Some higher end suits have ankle vents to keep water from building up in your ankles from the constant spray while kiteboarding and they are great for keeping this annoying problem from happening.
+If you don't really plan on kiteboarding much after the air drops below 60 degrees or so, less expensive suits will work fine.
 Spending more means features such as fully glued and sealed seams that will keep you warmer longer so the suit can be used in a bigger range of conditions.
-Also be sure and grab a beanie, gloves, and booties, they really do make a big difference.
+Also be sure and grab a beanie, gloves, and booties in a 2 or 3mm thickness, they really do make a big difference.